 Historical Objectives

 Since GCM contributes to the greatest variability in projected outcomes, it was asked if the models predict true historical objectives accurately (Figure 6).
 This was done by comparing model projections to objectives derived from observed inflows from 1997 to 2020.
-It appears that the central tendency of historical reliability lines up well with modeled values, though flood volume is severely underpredicted which is also reflected in the predicted vs. observed peak inflow result.
+It appears that the central tendency of historical reliability lines up well with modeled values, though flood volume is over(?)predicted which is also reflected in the predicted vs. observed peak inflow result.
 Variability for all objectives is high.